 Parking – Due to the size of the town and limited available parking, there is no parking allowed on town streets.
 Event parking will be located at Antiques Plus just 3 blocks south of the center of town immediately after the post office.
 Violators will be towed at the owners expense and risk expulsion from future participation in this event.
 No Parking allowed at Mormon Station State Park.

 - Antiques Plus – parking is available at Antiques Plus south of house.
 No parking in the driveway.
 This location is approximately 0.2 miles from the event start/finish.

-Tentative cut-off times – May change due to snow
+Tentative cut-off times – May change due to weather and/or trail conditions

 - 25 MILE START TIME 6:00am

 Genoa Peak A/S 2nd pass: 5 hr clock time or 11:00am

 Junction A/S 2nd pass: 7 hr clock time or 1:00pm

 - 8 MILE START TIME 7:00am